haani1224/OOP-Section3-2425-2/StudentFile/LIM YU HAN/README.md

 - **GitHub Username:** yuhan00000

 ## About Me
-I am a second-year Computer Science student at Universiti Teknologi Malaysia.
+I am currently a second-year student pursuing a Bachelor's Degree in Computer Science (Data Engineering) at Universiti Teknologi Malaysia.
+I enjoy learning about programming subjects.